survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Even small applications can benefit from code splitting, as it allows the users to get something useable in their hands faster.
 Performance is a feature, after all.
 Knowing the basic techniques is worthwhile.

-## Asset Hashing

-With webpack, you can inject a hash to each bundle name (e.g., *app.d587bbd6.js*) to invalidate bundles on the client side as changes are made.
-Bundle-splitting allows the client to reload only a small part of the data in the ideal case.

 {pagebreak}

 ## Conclusion